 If you want to kindly tell someone you don’t speak French or if you’d like to ask someone if they speak English say “je ne parle pas français” or “parlez-vous anglais ?”

 If you’re in a restaurant and you need an english menu because you can’t read french, just say “Vous avez une carte en anglais ?
 S’il vous plaît“

-One of my favorite parts about France is the VAT tax refund!
+One of my favorite things about France is the VAT tax refund!
 You have to spend at least 175€ and you must fill out a form with your passport and make sure that the retailer accepts doing the refunds.
-The current VAT is 20% for non EU residents, which can make a huge difference on a Chanel bag or Hermes scarf.
-Click here to learn more of the step by steps you’ll need to take, because it’s complicated.
+The current VAT is 20% for non-EU residents, which can make a huge difference on a Chanel bag or Hermes scarf.
+Click here to learn more about the step by steps you’ll need to take because it’s complicated.

 Soldes, okay this one is a bit specific but it’s amazing!
-So in France they really only have big sales twice a year.
-At first I thought “this is so dumb why don’t they have them all the time?”
-But now I know why…shop your favorite french brands in the fall or spring and just window shop if you’re looking for a good deal.
-In January and July they have soldes where almost EVERYTHING is on sale from the fall/winter season and spring/summer.
+So in France, they really only have big sales twice a year.
+At first, I thought “this is so dumb why don’t they have them all the time?”
+But now I know why…shop your favorite French brands in the fall or spring and just window shop if you’re looking for a good deal.
+In January and July, they have soldes where almost EVERYTHING is on sale from the fall/winter collection and spring/summer.
 There are 3 démarques, if you can hold out to the second or third you’ll get the best deals.
 I recently got a jacket 70% off that I’ve been crushing on since September.
 This upcoming soldes (Winter 2018) is from January 10 to February 20

 Although cafés do have good breakfast deals.
 Usually around 7€ for orange juice, croissant, bread with jam, and a coffee.
 If you’re dying to come, just go for petit-déjeuner.